-For the sake of convenience, Apple allows you to access Notification Center, Passbook, Siri, and Control Center right from your Lock screen.
+For the sake of convenience, Apple allows you to access Notification Center, Wallet, Siri, and Control Center right from your Lock screen.
 That means you can quickly glance at incoming messages, pay for your Starbucks beverages, set a Reminder, or toggle on the Flashlight.
 It also means anyone else within eyeshot or reach can glance at your messages, try and photograph your barcode, ask for certain types of information, and toggle on Airplane mode without having to enter your passcode, Touch ID, or password.

 If you value those features on your Lock screen, then by all means enjoy their convenience.
 If security and privacy is more important to you, however, you can turn them all off.